-Academic administrator J. Keith Motley was born on January 28, 1956 in Pittsburgh, Pennsylvania to John Jr. and Cornelia Motley.
+College president and academic administrator J. Keith Motley was born on January 28, 1956 in Pittsburgh, Pennsylvania to John Jr. and Cornelia Motley.
 He attended James E. Rogers Elementary School and graduated in 1972 from Peabody High School in Pittsburgh.
-In 1972, Motley was recruited by legendary hall of fame coach Jim Calhoun and assistant coach and recruiter Mike Jarvis to play Division 1 basketball at Northeastern University in Boston.
-Named team captain, Motley played four years at Northeastern and received his B.S. degree in education, speech pathology and audiology in 1978; and his M.Ed. degree in higher education administration in 1981, both from Northeastern University.
-He went on to receive his Ph.D. degree in education administration from Boston College, in Chestnut Hill, Massachusetts in 1999.
+In 1972, Motley was recruited to play Division 1 basketball at Northeastern University in Boston.
+Motley received his B.S. degree in education, speech pathology and audiology in 1978 and his M.Ed. degree in higher education administration in 1981, both from Northeastern University.
+He went on to receive his Ph.D. degree in education administration from Boston College in 1999.

-Motley and his wife Angela are the parents of three adult children including Keith, Kayla
+Motley and his wife Angela are the parents of three adult children: Keith, Kayla and Jordan.

 J. Keith Motley was interviewed by The HistoryMakers on November 18, 2018.